 Combined Forces Air Component commander

-in an interview with the
+in an interview with the New York Timeslast week.

 Jeffrey Harrigian, Commander of Air Forces Central Command, explained that following the U.S. Tomahawk missile strike against a Syrian air field in retaliation for Syria's use of chemical weapons, U.S. forces were fearful of a potential retaliation from Syria or its allies.
 As such, Harrigian pulled conventional manned aircraft out of Syrian air space but kept armed RPA around Raqqa, Syria, its de facto capital, to keep pressure on ISIS.